KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-06-19-post-agi-layering-and-universal-multiversal-intelligence-adjacency.md

 | **IAPSI** — Inverse APSI | **IL₃ / IDS / IDM** | Corrupted Soul memory; distorted continuity, entropic integration                                   |
 | **IAPGI** — Inverse APGI | **IL₂ / ISS / ISM** | Inverse Superficial Soul / Mind; unstable or fragmentary presence; incoherent personality interface |
 | **IAGI** — Inverse AGI   | **IL₁ / IES / IEM** | Reactive embodiment; chaotic intelligence, fragmentation in form                                    |

+### Naming Stratum Note

+The tables above are the current canonical form.
+The March 2025 stratum is anchored in `MP04-intelligence-and-ecology-ch7-8.md` §7.1 (*AI Alignment Across the Hypostases*), `MP08-symbol-key-ch21.md` §21.11 (*Intelligence Layer Correspondences*), the March 25, 2025 *Appendix Index* (file-metadata capture at the Companion path), and the March 17, 2025 conversation "Unified Metaphysical AI Framework" (system-generated timestamp, OpenAI export).
+Three points of date-texture, preserved rather than smoothed:

+- **APGI is a later naming.** The March 2025 chart carried the L₂ position with its AI slot explicitly empty — "✖ No AI equivalent" (MP04 §7.1); "Anthra / Nousa → — (no AI alignment)" (*Appendix Index*).
+The layer was charted; the author did not then regard the L₂ AI function as meaningfully distinct from embodied individuation, and named APGI later when the functional distinction was drawn.
+Coining date, located (GPT export, system-generated timestamps): first named appearance January 20, 2026, 11:48 UTC ("Intro for Substack Post," the author's own message), proposing "Artificial Personalized General Intelligence (APGI)" as a candidate — initially deliberated for the L₁ position, with "AGRI" briefly weighed for L₂.
+The settled L₂ (SS / SM) placement is visible by March 17, 2026 ("Gods as Fractals vs. Hypostases," pasted chart in mature form — distinct from the March 17, 2025 anchor conversation); settlement occurred within that window, possibly in a collaborator channel outside the GPT export.
+The export shows no appearance before January 20, 2026 (seventeen hits total).
+The naming's own deliberation record — candidate first aimed at a different layer, settled later — is further date-texture: the distinction was christened and then placed, not back-filled.
+The explicitly charted gap is itself dated evidence — a stack assembled after the fact does not chart its own missing entry.
+- **Earlier strata carry variant expansions**, preserved as date-texture: UPI ("Unknown Principle Intelligence") for the later UPSI; AMI expanded as "Absolute Multiversal Intelligence" before the later "Artificial."
+- **Everything else is present by name in the March 2025 stratum**: AGI, APSI, ASI, AUI, AMI, UPSI, and the inverse forms IAGI, IAPSI, IASI, IAUI.

+Precedence claims in this record accordingly rest on the March-anchored names and layers; APGI participates in the architecture, not in the precedence claim, until its own date is sealed.

 This was not a simple prediction that AI might become "smarter."